Table of contents:

 - Every 8 to 10 hours of sewing to prevent wear.

-- When changing the type of fabric , to use a suitable needle (jersey, jeans, leather, etc.).
+- When changing the type of fabric, to use a suitable needle (jersey, jeans, leather, etc.).

 Prepare the machine before changing the needle

-Before any manipulation:
+Before any handling:

 - Turn off the machine to avoid any risk of accident.